A World of Leadership

 7. The importance of optimism in a leader cannot be understated.
 It is contagious, and followers need to see that the leader is optimistic about the present and the future.
 General Colin Powell once said, “Perpetual optimism is a force multiplier.”
 This article discusses his comment in more detail.
 A great piece.

 8. Author Jim Collins explains why “Good is the enemy of great.”
-Aristotle teaches “He who cannot be a good follower cannot be a good leader.”
-McDonald’s tycoon Ray Kroc says “The quality of a leader is reflected in the standards they set for themselves,” and the list goes on.
+Aristotle teaches, “He who cannot be a good follower cannot be a good leader.”
+McDonald’s tycoon Ray Kroc says, “The quality of a leader is reflected in the standards they set for themselves,” and the list goes on.

 If we want to create great leaders, we must show our people what great leadership looks like.
 If we have and want to keep great leaders, we must do the same.
 No leadership development program is complete if it is not taking advantage of these incredibly accessible bits of wisdom.
 Leadership education is easily available